5 Comments

 https://en.wikipedia.org/wiki/Pascal%27s_mugging

 How did you come up with these terms - "endurist" and "serenist"?
 They're very apt.
 What do you think drives some people to be one vs the other?
 Do you think these tendencies are in-born or are they nurtured?
-As an anti-natalist, I'm definitely a "serenist", and yes, we're in the minority - which is expected as evolutionary process would dictate.
 I often think of people you refer to as "serenists" as being "misfits" of a certain kind.
 But "serenist" is much more specific term.
 I like it.